Political Inequality

 The share of women in legislatures has increased dramatically in the past decade.
 Yet female politicians continue to face barriers that undermine their performance relative to men.
 We argue that those barriers have different implications across job duties, which can result in performance gender gaps of different magnitudes across duties.
 In particular, where female politicians are excluded in politician networks, duties requiring interaction with fellow politicians (e.g., legislative activities) may exhibit larger gender gaps as compared to duties (e.g., constituency services) that can be undertaken independently.
 We find support for this argument when comparing women and men politicians’ performance across 50 subnational Ugandan legislatures (where 1/3 of seats are reserved for women).
 Using original network data, we find that women are significantly more peripheral in professional networks, and that this network peripherality drives gender gaps in duties requiring more interaction with fellow politicians, but not independently-performed duties.

-Researchers: Ana Garcia-Hernandez (WZB), Guy Grossman (UPenn) and Kristin Michelitch (Vanderbilt)
+Researchers: Ana Garcia-Hernandez (WZB), Guy Grossman (UPenn), Kristin Michelitch (Vanderbilt)